Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

 \begin{definition} Let $n_0\in\NN^*$.
 An allowed path on $\llbracket 0,n_0\rrbracket$ is a function $\chi:n \in \llbracket 0,n_0\rrbracket\mapsto \chi(n)=(\chi_1(n),\chi_2(n))\in\LLL$ such that

 \end{definition}

-We will be able to localize events about our random walks in boxes to which we can apply Fact \ref{p:decoupling}.
-More precisely, we have the following property. \begin{fact} Deterministically, as long as $H\geqslant \ell$, for every $w\in\RR\times\NN$ and $\chi=(\chi(n))_{n\in[0,H)\cap\NN}$ allowed path starting in $I_H(w),$ we have
+We will be able to localize events about our random walks in boxes to which we can apply Fact \ref{D:p:mixing}.
+More precisely, we have the following deterministic property.
+Recall notation $\ell$ from Definition \ref{D:d:random_walk_discrete}. \begin{fact} For every $H\geqslant \ell$, $w\in\RR\times\NN$ and $\chi=(\chi(n))_{n\in[0,H)\cap\NN}$ an allowed path starting in $I_H(w),$ we have

+\end{fact} We can see here that the choice of the size parameters for the boxes could be improved, since $\ell$ is a fixed parameter.
+But again, in practise, size parameters are not an obstacle to showing mixing properties for classical environments.

-\end{fact} Therefore we will now work with $H\geqslant \ell.$ Mind that in Section \ref{s:limiting_speeds}, $H$ will only be an integer.
-The reason for writing Definition \ref{d:boxes} with a real $H$ is because we will need it in Section \ref{ss:traps}.
+We will now work with $H\geqslant \ell.$ Mind that in Section \ref{D:s:limiting_speeds}, $H$ will be in $\NN$.
+The reason for writing Definition \ref{D:d:boxes} with a real $H$ is because we will need it in Section \ref{D:ss:traps}.